Willian199/dart_ddi/README.md

 }
 ```

-### `DDIInject` and `DDIInjectAsync` Mixins
+### `DDIInject`, `DDIInjectAsync` and `DDIComponentInject` Mixins

-The `DDIInject` and `DDIInjectAsync` mixins are designed to facilitate dependency injection of an instance into your classes.
+The `DDIInject`, `DDIInjectAsync` and `DDIComponentInject` mixins are designed to facilitate dependency injection of an instance into your classes.
 They provide a convenient method to obtain an instance of a specific type from the dependency injection container.

 The `DDIInject` mixin allows for synchronous injection of an instance and `DDIInjectAsync` mixin allows for asynchronous injection.
 Both defines a `instance` property that will be initialized with the `InjectType` instance obtained.

+The `DDIComponentInject` allows injecting a specific instance using a module as a selector.

 #### Example Usage:
 ```dart